benjystanton/benjystanton.github.io/src/posts/2022-07-30-weeknotes-series-06-episode-05.md

 ## Camping at Alton Towers

 On Monday we got up early to drive to Alton Towers – a 4 hour drive from Swansea.
 We stayed at a campsite called [Common End Farm](https://www.commonendfarmcampsite.co.uk/).
-It was a really nice site, with chicken wandering around and cows in the field next door.
+It was a really nice site, with chickens wandering around and cows in the field next door.
 The only draw back was a busy road nearby which was loud in the night.
 We might try [Rue Hill Campsite](https://www.ruehillcampsite.co.uk/) next time.

 ![A black and white cow looks at the camera, it's standing in a big green field, brown and white cows are in the distance.](/images/cow.jpg)